jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The main window is the first window shown when the app starts.
 It has a toolbar at the top and the rest of the space is the body.
 # MarkdownCode > components > toolbar
 The app has a toolbar like mS Access, Excel, Word, or Draw, with a single menu and toolbar.
 It has multiple tabs at the top, including Home, Format, and Preferences.
 Each component on the toolbar has a tooltip for a brief description.
-# MarkdownCode > components > toolbar > home
-The home tab is the main tab of the toolbar, shown first when the application starts.
-It includes sections for file, edit, undo, and build.
 # MarkdownCode > components > toolbar > home > file section
 The file-section component manages project and file actions.
 Actions include creating a new project, opening an existing project, saving the current project, saving the current project to a new location, and toggling the auto-save state.
 Error handlers are included to display any errors.
 # MarkdownCode > components > toolbar > home > edit section